Shopify Capital merchant cash advance for merchants in the United States

-On the Capital page, there are different funding options.
-Compare the terms of the funding options, and click Request beneath the one that you want.
+On the Capital page, compare the terms of the different funding options, and then click Request beneath the option that you want.

 In the Review and accept terms dialog, carefully review the Terms and conditions section, and then click Shopify Capital Agreement to open it in another browser tab.

-Carefully review the terms of the Shopify Capital Agreement.
+Carefully review the terms of the Shopify Capital Agreement and the Pre-authorized debit agreement.
 If you agree with the terms, then go back to the Review and accept terms dialog, and click Accept terms.

-Your request will be reviewed by Shopify Capital, and you'll hear whether you've been approved within 2-5 business days.
-If you're approved, then your merchant cash advance will be delivered to your business bank account.
+Your request will be reviewed by Shopify Capital, and you'll hear whether you've been approved within 2 to 5 business days.
+If you're approved, then your merchant cash advance is delivered to your business bank account.

-Two days after you've received the merchant cash advance, Shopify Capital will begin debiting the daily remittance from your business bank account based on your sales revenue each day.
+Two days after you've received the merchant cash advance, Shopify Capital debits the daily remittance from your business bank account based on your sales revenue each day.

 Keep track of your merchant cash advance remittances

-After receiving your merchant cash advance, you can track the remaining balance of your total to remit in your Shopify admin within Settings > Capital.
+After receiving your merchant cash advance, you can track the remaining balance of your total to pay back, or remit, in your Shopify admin by going to Settings > Capital.